glycerine/sshego/xendor/github.com/glycerine/xcryptossh/README.md

 ## current status

+All functionality is working, but I still consider it experimental until I've gotten more feedback and experience with it.
+Please try it out and give feedback.

 As of 2017 Aug 26:

 All tests pass under -race.
 Some tests leak goroutines.
 There are two types of leaked goroutine, the kexLoop and the idleTimer.
+The large number of existing tests means that I haven't had time to comb through all of them and make them behave properly.
+Since these leaks are when running tests only, its not a big issue.

 ~~~
 goroutine 786 [runnable]: